nostrability/nostrability/designip/nip-09.md

   ## Open & unanswered design questions
   1. Should the app team warn the user that there is no guarantee anything can be deleted, once posted to nostr?
   2. If yes, when is the right moment for this?
-For instane, is it prior the user's first nostr post?
+For instance, is it prior the user's first nostr post?